yrmvgh/yiufcrawl/README.md

     * less common
     * fully restore magic

-* Damage numbers are shown
-    * yeah I know it adds some details that the original designers want to avoid.
-But really, how many crawl players aren't seriously hard core RPGers anyway?
-I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague descriptions whether or not a change is actually improving my attacking effectiveness.

 * Gozag
     * only half of corpses dropped change to gold, opening up gozag to many more species.
 There is a higher amount of gold dropped per corpse to make the total gold benefit the same as before.

-* Movement
-    * diagonal movement takes 40% longer than straight movement.
-Zig zagging across the room now no longer takes exactly the same amount of time as a straight course.
-This enables players that can cross water / fly over hazards get a slight advantage over a creature that must maneuver around it.
-Plan your movement wisely...